Teebs99/ContractIt/README.md

 ### API Requests

 #### Job
 `POST api/Job` In order to create a job posting there are a few things that we need.
 1. Title - This is a string used to briefly describe the work
 1. Description - This is a string that further clarifies the scope of the work needed by the contractor
 1. Phone Number - A string that should allow the contractor to call the user who posted the job
 1. Address - The address that the work will be done at as a string
-      1. AuthorId - This is handled on the backend when the user registers for the app.
+1. AuthorId - This is handled on the backend when the user registers for the app
 1. Categoryid - This assigns the Job to a specific category.
 This is required and the category must exist before a job can be posted

 `GET api/Job` A plain get request will return a list of all jobs posted by the user.
 If this list is empty it will return a 404.